isopink/isopink.github.io/_posts/2025_04_22_Perceptron.md

 title : "[Implement] Perceptron to XOR"
 ---

 In this time, we are going to implement a few simple perceptrons to the XOR gate.
-If you need more theoretical depth, please look at my [earlier post](https://isopink.github.io/Neural-Network/).
+If you need a more theoretical depth, please watch my [earlier post](https://isopink.github.io/Neural-Network/).
 The discussion will proceed in the following four parts:

 1. And Gate